ekspla/Read-Symbian-SportsTracker-file/README.md

 - Route files of the old Nokia SportsTracker:     10000 <= version < 20000.
 - Track log files of Symbian SportsTracker:       20000 <= version.

-The track log readers of oldNST and the new NST, respectively, were tested for versions of 9991-9998 and 20001-20002.
+The track log readers of the oldNST and the new NST, respectively, were tested for versions of 9991-9998 and 20001-20002.

  The file formats of symbian are completely different from those of Android and iOS.